 Wouldn’t it be great if you could make money in your sleep?

-It’s actually a lot easier to do than you might think, thanks to two words: passive income.
+It’s easier to do than you might think, thanks to two words: passive income.

-Passive income is essentially any incoming cash flow that doesn’t require active involvement or ongoing work.
-This inflow is passively generated; in other words, once you “set it up,” this income runs pretty much on autopilot.
+Passive income is any incoming cash flow that doesn’t require active involvement or ongoing work.
+This inflow is passively generated; in other words, once you “set it up,” this income essentially runs on autopilot.

 Passive income is great because it doesn’t require any active input from you.
 Service-based businesses, for example, rely on the service provider’s time and effort to provide said service.
 If you don’t have the time to provide the services, you have no way of generating revenue.

 Plus, passive income takes the pressure off your other income streams.
-Maybe you have a business with seasonal highs and lows, and passive income can help you even out cash flow during those slow times.
+Maybe you have a business with seasonal highs and lows.Passive income can help even out your cash flow during those slow times.

 Need some ideas to keep you busy during your slow season?
 Here are 5 ways to improve your business during off-seasons.

-As entrepreneurs, we know how important it is to have a safety net.
-Passive income can be that buffer you need to have the confidence to pursue your next business endeavor or invest some capital into growing an existing business.
+As an entrepreneur, you know how important it is to have a safety net.
+Passive income can be the buffer required to have the confidence to pursue your next business endeavor or invest capital into growing an existing business.

 7 passive income ideas to get started

-Digital products can mean a wide range of things, including courses, prints, downloads, software, and more.
-This is a great route to go because there are many digital products which require minimal investment.
+Digital products can mean a wide range of things including courses, prints, downloads, software, and more.
+This is a great route to go because so many of these products require minimal investment.